 HB 2185 would also require that all public and nonpublic schools make the informational materials publicly available in writing or on their websites to parents or guardians when their children are enrolled in elementary school and again upon the student’s entry to sixth (6th) grade.

 HB 2185 passed the House with bipartisan support of 182-20 votes.
-As of October 23, 2024, it has also passed the Senate and was presented to the Governor.
+As of October 23, 2024, it also passed the Senate and was presented to the Governor, who signed it into law as Act 117 of 2024 on October 29.

 Bottom Line For Schools